-Note: Admin users are users created on the admin database.
+Note: Admin users are users created in the admin database.

-In cases you need to create users for your database, you can do it using a
+To create users for your database, add a

 services: - couchdb

-CouchDB binds to 127.0.0.1, uses stock configuration and requires no authentication (it runs in admin party).
+CouchDB binds to 127.0.0.1, uses default configuration and does not require authentication (in CouchDB terms it runs in admin party).

 services: - rabbitmq

-You can set up more vhosts and roles via a
+You can set up more vhosts and roles in the

 services: - riak